 Before investing, make sure you study all the ins-and-outs Bitcoin and other cryptocurrency present.
 There are two sides to every coin, you know.
 And, although many an expert feels that Bitcoin itself is in a bubble, which may soon burst, others believe it will reach 100K.
 Depending on your intent for investment purposes, only you can decide if it’s a good fit for your portfolio.

 Also, while there are many platforms to choose and use, make sure you pick one that accommodates investments in IRAs and doesn’t require the acquisition to be personally guaranteed.
 Remember that when you invest with self-directed accounts—you are prohibited from personally guaranteeing any asset in your plan.
+If you have any questions, please contact us.

 Additional reading: Top 10 Bitcoin Facts that You May Not Know (but Should)